speedment/speedment/README.md

 Speedment is an open source Java Stream ORM toolkit and runtime.
 The toolkit analyzes the metadata of an existing SQL database and automatically creates a Java representation of the data model.
 This powerful ORM enables you to create scalable and efficient Java applications using **standard Java** streams with no need to type SQL or use any new API.

 Speedment was originally developed by researchers and engineers based in Palo Alto with the purpose to simplify and streamline the development of Java database applications by leveraging the Java 8 Stream API.
-The current version is Speedment Homer (3.1), which like all major Speedment versions is named after a street in Palo Alto.

 Speedment is licensed under the business-friendly Apache 2 license.
 Contribution from users are encouraged.
 Please feel free to request new features, suggest improvements and file bug reports.